strategineer/personal-website/content/books/2023-01-02/index.md

 title: "Brave New World"
 author: "Aldous Huxley"
 date: 2023-01-02
-star_rating: 0
+star_rating: -1
 books/tags:
     - "fiction"
     - "science-fiction"
-summary: "Brave New World is a dystopian novel about "
+summary: "Brave New World is a dystopian novel about dystopian shit and it has a lot to say about the dystopia we're currently living in despite having been written almost a century ago."
 ---
 Brave New World was on some kind of reading list when I was in high school (don't ask me why).
 I didn't understand much of it because I was reading it in French (French from France that is) and I lacked the vocabulary to fully understand even a quarter of the sentences I was reading.